Fairbanks Travel Guide

 Northern Lights in Fairbanks © Kabacchi

 The city of Fairbanks is spread across the flat base of the Tanana Valley, straddling the Chena River.
-There are no architectural gems in the low-rise buildings that make up the downtown area, and the skyline is far from dramatic, populated by Wal-Mart and McDonald's instead of castles or cathedrals.
+There are few architectural gems in the low-rise buildings that make up the downtown area, and the skyline is far from dramatic, populated by Wal-Mart and McDonald's instead of castles or cathedrals.
 Within one or two hours visitors will be well-orientated and have no trouble getting around in Fairbanks, which is best done by car (although there is an infrequent bus service).

 There are several attractions in Fairbanks worth visiting, however, including museums dedicated to uniquely Alaskan activities like ice carving and dog sledding, as well as one designed solely to show summer visitors just how cold the weather in Fairbanks can get.
 Children in Fairbanks will love the rides at the low-key Pioneer Park amusement park, including the Whiskey Island Railroad and the carousel.